SushruthPatil/Australian-Used-Car-Price-Prediction/README.md

 Python, pandas, scikit-learn, numpy, matplotlib, seaborn, altair

+## ⚠️ Academic Integrity

+This project was completed as part of UTS 36106 Machine Learning Algorithms and Applications assessment.
+The code and report are shared for portfolio purposes only.
+Please do not copy or submit any part of this work as your own.
+Academic misconduct is taken seriously at UTS and all universities.

 ## Author

 **Sushruta Gangadhar Patil**
 Master of Data Science and Innovation
 University of Technology Sydney